 "... the Coronaviridae.
 Based on phylogeny, taxonomy and established practice, the CSG recognizes this virus as forming a sister clade to the prototype human and bat severe acute respiratory syndrome coronaviruses (SARS-CoVs) of the species Severe acute respiratory syndrome-related coronavirus ..."(ibid, emphasis added).
 More on that in subsequent posts.

-The why of this series is to show that the current pathogenic phase of COVID-19 is not the original condition, instead it is a result of "the industry" having made war against the host microbe which changed an original symbiont virus convert into a pathogen a la:
+The why of this series is to show that the current pathogenic phase of COVID-19 is not the original condition, instead it is a result of "the industry" having made war against the host microbe, a war which changed an original symbiont virus convert into a pathogen a la:

 "Like pretty much all multi-cellular organisms, humans enjoy the benefits of helpful bacteria.
 (As you may have heard, there are more [microbial cells] in the human body than [human cells].)
 These mutualistic microbes live within the body of a larger organism, and, like any good long-term houseguest, help out their hosts, while making a successful life for themselves.
 It’s a win-win situation for both parties.(Microbial Languages: Rehabilitation of the Unseen--2)., quoting from Smithsonian).
 Thus, treating what the media calls "a war against the virus" with more "war" will produce more pathogens (more victims of war) because wars make more enemies than the do friends.

 Scientists still don’t understand exactly how these relationships began, however.
 To find out, a team of researchers from the University of California, Riverside, used protein markers to create a detailed phylogenic tree of life for 405 taxa from the Proteobacteria phylum—a diverse group that includes pathogens such as salmonella as well as both mutualistic and free-living species.